Three phased approach to same-day ACH

-Starting September 2016, the National Automated Clearing House Association (NACHA) will begin implementing their vision of faster ACH payments by starting Phase I of the Same Day ACH: the Moving Payments Faster Rule, with the eventual goal of making virtually all types of ACH payments eligible for same-day processing by March 2018.
+In September 2016, the National Automated Clearing House Association (NACHA) began implementing their vision of faster ACH payments by starting Phase I of the Same Day ACH: the Moving Payments Faster Rule, with the eventual goal of making virtually all types of ACH payments eligible for same-day processing by March 2018.
 Eligible transactions account for approximately 99 percent of current ACH Network volume.
-Only international transactions and high-value transactions above $25,000 will not be eligible.
+Only international transactions and high-value transactions above $25,000 would not be eligible.

-The new rule brings with it several benefits to all entities using the ACH Network, including:
+The rule brings several benefits to all entities using the ACH Network, including:

 With faster processing, what is the impact to risk management and prevention?